 You may need to consult bar association ethics opinions, the Model Rules, and the version of the rules of professional conduct for your particular state.
 Case law research can also be complicated because ethics issues can arise from attorney discipline proceedings and such diverse substantive areas as legal malpractice and criminal appeals.
 This research guide concentrates on materials other than case law, although a few tips on finding judicial decisions in the area of legal ethics are included.

-The American Bar Association has provided leadership in legal ethics through adoption of professional standards that serve as models of the law governing lawyers since adoption of the Canons of Professional Ethics in 1908.
+The American Bar Association has provided leadership in legal ethics through the adoption of professional standards that serve as models of the law governing lawyers since the adoption of the Canons of Professional Ethics in 1908.
 The latest version of these standards is the Model Rules of Professional Conduct, first adopted in 1983 and amended a number of times since then.
+The Model Rules of Professional Conduct consist of a Preamble, a statement of their scope, and a list of approximately 60 rules, organized into eight subject areas.
+Each Rule is followed by a comment explaining the Rule.

 The Model Rules replaced the Model Code of Professional Responsibility, which was adopted in 1969.

-The Model Rules of Professional Conduct consist of a Preamble, a statement of their scope, and a list of approximately 58 rules, organized into eight subject areas.
-Each Rule is followed by a comment, explaining the Rule.
 The Model Code of Professional Responsibility is divided into three types of provisions: Canons, Disciplinary Rules, and Ethical Considerations, plus a set of Definitions.
 The Canons are general statements, defined as "axiomatic norms."
 The Disciplinary Rules (DR) are considered to be mandatory.
 Ethical Considerations (EC) contain objectives towards which lawyers should strive.

 The text of the current and historical versions of the Model Code and Rules with comments can be found in many places, including most of the resources listed at the end of this guide.
 A few convenient sources are:

-The American Bar Association's Center for Professional Responsibility maintains a page for the Model Rules.
+- The American Bar Association's Center for Professional Responsibility maintains a page for the Model Rules of Professional Conduct.
 Included are the full text of the current Rules, the Model Code and the 1908 Canons of Professional Ethics.
-Also includes lists detailing state adoption of the Rules and links to state ethics rules and opinions.
+Also included are lists detailing state adoption of the Rules and links to state ethics rules and opinions.
 In addition, it provides commentary, legislative history and a comparison of the Rules to the ALI Restatement (3d) of the Law Governing Lawyers.